 3 Tbsp miso paste (organic chickpea or soy)

 Combine all ingredients except the miso paste and tamari in a saucepan and bring to a boil.
-Let simmer for 15 minutes, to allow flavours to integrate.
+Let simmer for 10 minutes, to allow flavours to integrate.
+Add bok choy and simmer 5 minutes more.
 Remove from heat and add Tamari, whisking to combine.
 Ladle some of the broth into a bowl and whisk in the miso until no chunks remain.
 Add the miso/broth mixture back into the soup pot and stir to combine.
-Serve immediately, with some thinly sliced green onions and sesame oil (chili infused sesame oil is even better!)
+Serve immediately, with some thinly sliced green onions, toasted sesame oil and/or homemade chili oil and togarashi.

 What is your favourite late-night snack?